 This is why I’m going to explain everything in great detail and point out some things within the images provided by James Allen.
 Many thanks to the client who gave me permission to use this content as a blog post!
 I’m sure that a lot of people will benefit from reading it.
 On with the show!

 This 1.02 carat, G-color, VVS-2 clarity, James Allen True Hearts diamond is the one that I like best out of the group.
 It is also the only GIA Excellent cut round diamond of the group that is within tolerance of my selection criteria.
 Let’s begin by evaluating this diamond and then discuss why I do not recommend buying the other options.

 The pavilion angle of 40.6 degrees should produce a high volume of light return.
 The 35.0 degree crown angle produces a virtual balance of brilliance (white sparkle) and dispersion (colored sparkle).
-The combination of the 75% lower girdle facet length and higher degree of optical precision should produce broad spectrum sparkle.
-That is sparkle that tends to be larger in size, and which is bolder, brighter and more vivid, than what standard ideal cut diamonds exhibit.
+The combination of the 75% lower girdle facet length and a higher degree of optical precision should produce broad-spectrum sparkle.
+That is the sparkle that tends to be larger in size, and which is bolder, brighter and more vivid, than what standard ideal cut diamonds exhibit.

 If you look at the clarity image provided for this diamond, you’ll see that there virtually is no obstruction.
 The region you want to focus on are the triangular sections highlighted in pink.
 These represent the eight subsections of the table facet where obstruction is likely to occur.

 Notice how the triangular sections that appear between the arrows are clear and open.
 In this instance, there are no significant signs of obstruction or light leakage.
 Obstruction is the term used to describe the asymmetrical triangular shape reflections that can appear in between the arrows in the middle to upper zone.
 Obstruction is not the same thing as clustering, which can occur at the base of the arrows pattern.